zunman/100_days_of_ML_code/README.md

 This project documents my progress through the 100 days of Machine Learning Challenge.

 ## Day 1
-I started Jason Brownlee's book "Master Machine Learning Algorithms - Disocver how they work and Implement Them from Scratch" and studied 5 chapters.
+I started Jason Brownlee's book "Master Machine Learning Algorithms - Discover how they work and Implement Them from Scratch" and studied 5 chapters.
 1. Introduction to the book
 2. Terminology used to talk about data
 3. Algorthims learn to map input to output